iterorganization/IMAS-ParaView/docs/source/training_jorek.rst

 The resulting animation is shown below:

 .. figure:: images/training/jorek.gif
-   :width: 400px

    Animation of the electron temperature and wall currents.
+Data provided by J. Artola.